 Changes in the firm led to a 1993 name change from Henderson and Goldberg to Goldberg, Persky, Jennings & White, P.C.
 When Jennings retired in 2004, the firm became Goldberg, Persky & White, P.C.
 The sale of the 1030 Fifth Ave building in 2015 led to relocation in October of that year to 11 Stanwix, Suite 1800, where the principle office of the firm resides today.

-As one of the largest personal injury law firms in Western Pennsylvania, GPW expanded its practice and opened offices in Johnstown and Greensburg as well as Weirton, West Virginia, Detroit and Saginaw, Michigan.
+As one of the largest personal injury law firms in Western Pennsylvania, GPW expanded its practice and opened offices in Johnstown, Pennsylvania as well as Weirton, West Virginia, and Detroit, Michigan.